Typed styled components for ReScript, Melange and Native

 • Component-based styling

-• Implements utility helpers such as classname and css
+• Implements utilities such as cx to generate classNames and css to generate Css.rules

-• There's no abstraction over standard CSS - it's neither a new language nor a DSL (opens in a new tab)
+• 0 abstraction over standard CSS - it's neither a new language nor a DSL (opens in a new tab)

 • Supports the power of the underlying language: pattern-matching, composition, labelled arguments, etc

-styled-ppx is a ppx.
-You can learn more about ppxs in Tarides blog: Introduction to OCaml ppx ecosystem (opens in a new tab).
+The main part of styled-ppx is a ppx.
+You can learn more about it in Tarides blog: Introduction to OCaml ppx ecosystem (opens in a new tab).
 Generally speaking, they are similar to babel plugins (opens in a new tab).
-They run before the compilation of your code, and expands styled-ppx notations (e.g., %styled.div [%styled.div] or %cx [%cx]) into valid ReScript code.
+They run before the compilation of your code, to transform your source-code.
+In this case, expands styled-ppx notations (e.g., %styled.div [%styled.div] or %cx [%cx]) into valid ReScript code.